suchetasikdar1/DynamicNationalParksinCanada/README.md

 https://dynamicnationalparkscanadawebapp20250806162148.azurewebsites.net/

 I built this using Visual Studio 2022, which provides templates.
 A lot of the heavy lifting was already done for me.

+Files ending in .cshtml are razor pages — a mix of HTML and C# logic.
+Files ending in .cshtml.css is a companion stylesheet for that razor page.